 Whilst the exact cause may vary from person to person, understanding the potential triggers can help in managing and preventing milia, especially if you are prone to developing them.
 Prevention involves maintaining a proper skincare routine and being aware of potential triggers.
 Here are some general guidelines that can help to prevent milia:

-- Gentle Exfoliation: exfoliate your skin regularly to help remove the dead skin cells that contribute to the formation of milia.
+Exfoliate your skin regularly to help remove the dead skin cells that contribute to the formation of milia.
 Use a gentle chemical exfoliator suitable for your skin type to avoid causing irritation, post-inflammatory hyperpigmentation or damage.

-- Properly Cleanse Your Skin: double cleanse your skin to prevent makeup, moisturisers and sunscreens from clogging your pores.
+Double cleanse your skin to prevent makeup, moisturisers and sunscreens from clogging your pores.

-- Protect Against Sun Damage: wear sunscreen daily and protect your skin from UV rays to prevent skin thickening which can lead to milia.
+Wear sunscreen daily and protect your skin from UV rays to prevent skin thickening which can lead to milia.

 How to Remove Milia